Skip to main content

 We aim to provide feedback on assessments within 20 working days.

-To give you an indication of class sizes, this course normally enrols 55-65 students and lecture sizes are normally 15-65.
-Platform group sizes are 10-15.
+To give you an indication of class sizes, this course normally enrols 55.
+Seminars and reviews are usually 12 to 25 students and group tutorials usually 6 to 12 students.
 However, this can vary by module and academic year.

 You'll be taught by academics who are practising designers and researchers.
-You'll visit studios and hear from guest speakers from industry, work on live projects, competitions, lectures and workshops.
+There is also a regular programme of lectures and online workshops with nationally and internationally recognised professionals.
+To gain insights into the world of work we arrange online discussion and links with international studios, and set up visits to local/London-based studios and making spaces.
 Postgraduate students may also contribute to the teaching of seminars under the supervision of the module leader.

 If you start your second year straight after Year 1, you will pay the same fee for both years.